Your Shopping Cart

 For two button suits or jackets, we’re referring to the top button.
 For three button jackets, we’re referring to the middle button.
 Either way, the rule on buttons is the same, it just depends on which button you’re looking at to judge positioning.
 The button should always reach to your belly button at the very least, and absolutely never below it.

-Depending on your preference, you can move the button higher.
+Depending on your preference on jacket closure, you can move the button higher.
 However, it’s best not to have a button that sits an inch or more above your navel.

 best button placement for mens suits